About SRAP

 SRAP strengthens research links between Australia-Pacific and Spain, increases networking and collaboration opportunities between Australia-Pacific and Spanish researchers, as well as disseminates high-quality Spanish research.
 These actions aim to boost the career prospects of Spanish researchers who work and study in Australia-Pacific, and create links between Spaniards and Australia-Pacific, thus contributing to the cultural enrichment of the society in which we live.

-In October 2022, the SRAP Board identified these 5 basic objectives:
+In June 2023, SRAP identified these 4 basic objectives:

 The association was created with the assistance and support of the Spanish Embassy in Australia, the Cervantes Institute in Australia and the Fundación Consejo España-Australia.
 Our events are sponsored not only by them but by Fundación Ramón Areces, and industries such as Navantia Australia and Indra Australia, to whom we are extremely grateful for their continuous support.